Nanocryotron ripple counter integrated with a superconducting nanowire single-photon detector for megapixel arrays: Experimental results

 Figure \ref{fig: 1bit_meas}(b) shows the experimental bias margins of the loop for four bases $N = 2, 3, 4, 5$, with BER that can be less than $10^{-4}$ using a 5\,MHz input signal (clock).
 A lower bound for the BER may be found by using more than $10^{4}$ incoming pulses.
-In base 6, at $I_\text{b1} = 20\, \mu$A (not shown in the figure), we observed a BER of $10^{-3}$.
-We distinguished the four different ranges of operation by decreasing $I_\text{b1}$ from $80\, \mathrm{\mu}$A to $35\,\mathrm{\mu}$A. As expected, the lower $I_\text{b1}$, the higher the base.
+In base 6, at $I_\text{b1} = 20$\,µA (not shown in the figure), we observed a BER of $10^{-3}$.
+We distinguished the four different ranges of operation by decreasing $I_\text{b1}$ from $80$\,µA to $35$\,µA.
+As expected, the lower $I_\text{b1}$, the higher the base.
 However, the transition between regions at low BER and different $N$ is not sharp.
 It passes through values of BER as high as $10^{-1}$ for all the bases.
 There are two possible reasons why this behavior could occur.
 Ideally, during each period of $v_2$, the current injected into the loop by $nT_1$ and the current removed by $nT_2$ are the same.
 In simulations, we observed that the two currents can be unbalanced by a small amount in the regions with high BER.
 These small amounts can add up to $i_\text{L}$ after a certain number of input pulses, altering the state of the loop periodically.
 Therefore, a periodic pattern that differs from the one in figure \ref{fig: 1bit_meas}(a) could be obtained.
 The second cause of errors may be electrical noise, which generates non-periodic random bit errors.
 This may happen when the loop is in its highest state and the value of $i_\text{L}$ is very close to the critical current $I^\text{g}_\text{c}$ of the second gate.
 This effect occurs more often for higher bases because $\Delta i$ is smaller.
 In figure \ref{fig: 1bit_meas}(b), the dimensions of the lighter (yellow) regions and the spacing between them decrease by lowering $I_\text{b1}$ because $\Delta i$ decreases.
 As a consequence, at lower bases, the bias current had to be reduced by a smaller amount to pass from base $N$ to $N+1$.
-In base 2, the optimal bias point was 76.5\,$\mu$A with a $\pm 2\,\%$ variation.
+In base 2, the optimal bias point was 76.5\,µA with a $\pm 2\,\%$ variation.

 The circuit could correctly operate in base 2 with a 10\,MHz input signal in the presence of an external out-of-plane magnetic field up to 3\,mT.
-At 3\,mT, the bit error rate was $10^{-4}$, and the bias margins were approximately 50\,\% narrower than in the case with a zero field applied.
+At 3\,mT, the minimum bit error rate was $10^{-4}$.
+More information can be found in the supplemental material \footnote{See Supplemental Material at [URL will be inserted by publisher]}.

 From the experimental transient voltages on the nanocryotrons, we estimated the energy consumption of each nTron to be approximately 0.5\,fJ per spike.
 The energy dissipated in the bias resistors and the cooling cost was not included in this calculation.